0xtavian/axiom-wiki/0-Installation.md

 ```

 # Troubleshooting
+If an error is occurring recently, please run axiom-update successfully before reporting an issue.

 If even after all these steps, it still isn't working, then use this checklist:
 - Does ~/.axiom/axiom.json exist?
 Is it empty?
 - Is doctl configured?
 Run `doctl compute instances list` to test, you may need to run `doctl auth`.
 - Is axiom in your path?
 Run `echo $PATH`, your `$PATH` should contain ~/.axiom/interact/, this is the directory with all the scripts
 - Are you using axiom correctly?
 Check the quick start guide!
+- Is git complaining about un-mergable files on update?
+Delete the ones it complain about, then run the update again.
+- Do you get an error about `functions.sh`?
+Run `axiom-account-setup`

 ## FAQ
 ### I can't log in to my droplets, I get permission denied/wrong password?